javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/article.md

 Let's say we have a function `slow(x)` which is CPU-heavy, but its results are stable.
 In other words, for the same `x` it always returns the same result.

-If the function is called often, we may want to cache (remember) the results for different `x` to avoid spending extra-time on recalculations.
+If the function is called often, we may want to cache (remember) the results to avoid spending extra-time on recalculations.

-But instead of adding that functionality into `slow()` we'll create a wrapper.
+But instead of adding that functionality into `slow()` we'll create a wrapper function, that adds caching.
 As we'll see, there are many benefits of doing so.

 Here's the code, and explanations follow: